Combating noisy labels in object detection datasets: Related work

-Recently, Northcutt et al. presented confident learning \cite{Northcutt2021ConfidentLE}.
-The method uses N-fold cross-validation, as in \cite{Chen2019UnderstandingAU}, but it only does it once rather than repeatedly.
-Each class's probability cutoffs are chosen separately.
-They decide whether a particular sample can be confidently categorized.
-Images in the training dataset that are incorrectly yet confidently categorized are viewed as having been incorrectly labeled and are thus deleted from the dataset.
+In computer vision, the detection of erroneous annotations as the main problem to be solved has been addressed so far only for the image recognition problem.
+The confident learning (CL) introduced in \cite{Northcutt2021ConfidentLE} is a promising approach.
+The method uses N-fold cross-validation, as in \cite{Chen2019UnderstandingAU}, but only once rather than repeatedly.
+CL chooses each class's probability cutoffs separately.
+The cutoffs decide whether a particular sample can be confidently categorized.
+If an image is incorrectly yet confidently categorized, it is viewed as incorrectly labeled.
+Such examples are deleted from the dataset to improve performance.
 A DNN model is then created using the newly filtered data.
-The ResNet-50 architecture was used by the designers of the CL technique to assess the approach's efficacy using dataset artificially affected by relatively high (20--70\%) mislabel probability.
-Unfortunately, no records were kept of how many incorrect photos were eliminated from the collection.
-The method, like in majority of earlier works presented in this section, focuses on improving the final DNN model's classification performance.
-This approach was found to result in larger improvements than all the other techniques examined here.
+The designers of the CL technique used the ResNet-50 architecture to assess the approach's efficacy using a dataset artificially affected by relatively high (20--70\%) mislabel probability.
+Unfortunately, the authors presented no records of how many incorrect images CL eliminated from the dataset.
+The method, like in the majority of earlier works presented in this section, focuses on improving the final DNN model's classification performance.
+This approach results in larger improvements than all the other techniques examined here.
+A recent work \cite{Thyagarajan2023MultilabelCL} adapts CL to multi-label classification tasks.
+However, it also does not report how many noisy labels were detected.
+Instead, it only measures the improvement of the classifier's performance.

-In \cite{Northcutt2021PervasiveLE} one can find examples of how known image datasets have been analyzed using the CL approach.
-The researchers chose questionable photos and manually checked the photographs to find false labeling.
-They found that, depending on the dataset, 0.15–10\% of all photos have incorrect labels.
-Given that the examined reference databases should be devoid of such errors, this is a noteworthy discovery.
-Such meaningful fraction of wrong labels makes questionable some popular competitions among classifier algorithms reaching frequently accuracies above 99 percent.
-Moreover, the ultimate number of verified noisy labels in this investigation was a negligibly small portion of the initial CL predictions.
-This suggests that by further balancing accuracy vs recall, the performance of the label noise detection of CL can be enhanced.
+\cite{Northcutt2021PervasiveLE} presents examples of how known image datasets have been analyzed using the CL approach.
+The researchers chose suspicious images and manually checked them to find incorrect labeling.
+They found that the state-of-the-art datasets for image recognition contain between 0.15 and 10\% images with incorrect labels.
+This is a noteworthy discovery, given that the examined reference databases should be devoid of such errors.
+Such a significant fraction of wrong labels makes questionable some popular competitions among classifier algorithms that frequently reach accuracy above 99\%.
+Moreover, the number of verified noisy labels in this investigation was only a small part of the initial CL predictions.
+It suggests that further balancing accuracy versus recall can enhance the performance of the label noise detection with CL.